 We decided to knock on the front door.
 The lady of the house, Julie, greeted us as she sorted through a box full of fresh crabs and said she would introduce us to Steve, her husband, who spends most of his time baking bread, fishing and making curries.
 We walked through the hall festooned with children’s paintings and drawings, bold, sequined and colourful.
 The smell though!!
 Ooh, the smell of home-baked bread filled the air.

 The kitchen with a round wall, lighthouse-style, is like no other.
 I looked around the huge living space, sofas, computer, toys, stuff, with the baking area at one end.
 To me it was the feeling of Willy Wonker’s Chocolate Factory, only this was all about bread.
 Can you imagine watching the TV, working at your computer, playing with Lego surrounded by the aroma of cooking, and freshly-baked bread….
 Heaven on earth.

 Julie took me down the back garden, like a wild glen which backs on to the grey, rocky and purple heather-clad Maodal (251 metres high).
 Steve and Julie’s garden is a forest of willows where fattening chickens with big feet run free, almost wolf-whistling as we stepped carefully through the family’s paradise on the Isle of Harris.

 This is Croft 36, crofting 21st century style.
 This is life on the edge.
 Making the most of what is available locally.
-Julie and Steve have lived on the island for just 14 years.
-But they welcomed us into their home, a hive of baking industry, in true Hebridean style.
+Julie and Steve have lived on the island for 20 years.
+They welcomed us into their home, a hive of baking industry, in true Hebridean style.
 Go there if you can.